asatvilker/WeatherApp/README.md

 **Note:** The weather api used is a basic free one so the api key is already set.
 Unfortunately the Google places api had to be turned off.
 To be able to change location you will need a google places api set up.
 More guidance is [here](https://developers.google.com/maps/documentation/places/web-service/details), however this is not essential to run the application, the functionality will just be limited (not being able to change location)

+# Demo:
+If you just want to see the application quickly, you can do so [here](https://weathersmart.netlify.app/)

 # Running the application